HNStaggs/Precipitation_Time_Series/README.md

 ## Method
 ### Rainfall and temperature data from the National Oceanic and Atmospheric Administration is used here as a data-rich resource for city-level rainfall and temperature data.
 This data will be used to create time series models that forecast future rainfall events in San Diego.

+## Results
+### It was found that San Diego is a rain-dominant climate, with the rainiest seasons being fall and winter.
+Based on historical data, rain events occur over 76% of the time, with 23% of events having potential for long-standing water (above 0.5 inch).
+The precipitation pattern in San Diego is quite regular, with a yearly forecast predicting a similar pattern to historical seasonality.

 ## Programming Language: R